HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Some people think fresh or refrigerated turkey tastes better than frozen, while others believe that frozen is actually "fresher" since the birds are flash-frozen immediately after slaughter.
 I don't think most people can tell the difference.
 You'll have to judge these claims for yourself.

-If you intend to flavor brine the turkey, choose a natural turkey, either fresh or frozen.
-This turkey will be a "blank canvas" on which you can apply whatever flavors you like.
-Look for the words "natural", "minimally processed", and "no additives" on the label.
+If you intend to flavor brine or salt the turkey, choose a fresh or frozen regular turkey that has not been injected with a solution of water, salt, and other flavorings.
+This turkey will be a “blank canvas” on which you can apply whatever flavors you like.
+Read the fine print on the label—you do not want a turkey that says, “Contains up to X% of a solution to enhance juiciness and tenderness…”

-If you won't be flavor brining, buy a self-basted or kosher turkey.
+If you won’t be flavor brining or salting, buy a self-basted or kosher turkey.
 These turkeys are essentially already brined—just apply your favorite rub and barbecue.

-Cook's Illustrated says, "We find that the larger the bird, the higher the likelihood that it will be overcooked.
+My preference is to cook 12-14 pound turkeys breast-side up on the top cooking grate of the Weber Bullet.
+They are easy to handle, cook quickly, and always turn out moist.
+Cook’s Illustrated magazine says, “We find that the larger the bird, the higher the likelihood that it will be overcooked.
 With its delicate breast meat and tougher legs, a turkey is already hard to cook.
-But if the bird weighs 22 pounds, it's very difficult to get the meat close to the bone cooked through without causing the outer layers to dry out."
+But if the bird weighs 22 pounds, it’s very difficult to get the meat close to the bone cooked through without causing the outer layers to dry out.”
+Cook’s recommendation: Instead of cooking one large turkey, cook two turkeys weighing 12-15 pounds each.

 Will The WSM Hold Two Turkeys?

-Yes, two 12-14 pound turkeys will fit in the WSM, one on each cooking grate.
-The distance between the top and bottom grates is only 7-1/2", so try to purchase birds that are broad and flat.
-You may want to take a ruler or measuring tape to the grocery store...better safe than sorry.
+Yes, two 12-14 pound turkeys will fit in the 18.5″ or 22.5″ WSM, one on each cooking grate.
+The distance between the top and bottom grates is 7.5″ in the 18.5″ WSM and 9″ in the 22.5″ WSM, so purchase birds that are broad and flat.
+You may want to take a ruler or measuring tape to the grocery store…better safe than sorry.

 Thawing Turkey

-• Place breast-side up on a rimmed baking sheet in the refrigerator.
+- Place breast-side up on a rimmed baking sheet pan in the refrigerator.
 Allow 1 day of thawing for every 4-5 pounds of turkey.

 Thawed turkey should be cooked within 1-2 days.